 - Fundamentals of Strategy

 - Innovation Strategy

 The Rotman One-Year Executive MBA (EMBA) minimizes the time you spend away from work while maximizing your learning experience.
-In addition to four one-week residential modules, you will be in class on Fridays and Saturdays every other week for 13 months.

 *Schedule subject to change